 Living in today’s world is difficult, a cross county triathlon that doesn’t seem to end.
-Juggling with an unending list of tasks that sucks the soul right out of our body and leaves but a well oiled machine.
+Juggling with an unending list of tasks that suck the soul right out of our body and leaves but a well-oiled machine.

 It is not only important to sort the mental pressures cramming our already filled-to-the-brim brains but also to be able to fight them off in a healthy way.
 Here’s a list of activities that can help you take the edge off and be able to give yourself and your brain some much needed R&R.

 The yogis of India and the Buddhists of Asia alike have long since relied on and advocated meditation as a way not only to achieve spiritual awareness and inner peace but to heal the body and mind from everyday stress.
 It doesn’t just restore physical vigor but also grants relaxation to the mind and rejuvenates it cope with our daily battles.

 In a day full of endless tasks and end-to-end meetings with no time to relax or even grab a bite of that yummy lunch you made for yourself, there has got to be some way you could rest your eyes and brain to feel powered up again.
 When you know you are going to crash mentally or physically during the day, you have got to stop for 5 minutes, put everything on standby and recharge yourself.
 How hard can it be, its just 5 minutes right?
 What you need to do is close your eyes and imagine a beautiful and calm place, one that reminds you what peace really means, and there you have it!
 A relaxed and re-energized brain back on duty for a productive day.